 What is a Weekly Sales Budget?

-Detailed price and quantity sales estimates are considered a critical part of a retail company’s budget and forecast processes and are often used by regional sales executives and store managers to capture expected product sales in future weeks and months.
-Some of the key functionality in this type of model is that it automatically pulls up the item price and cost (entered in a different template) and then multiplies it with the quantity figures entered in the form seen below.
+Detailed price and quantity sales estimates are considered a critical part of a retail company’s budget and forecast processes, and are often used by regional sales executives and store managers to capture expected product sales in future weeks and months.
+Key functionality in this type of model automatically pulls up the item price and cost (entered in a different template) and then multiplies it with the quantity figures entered in the form seen below.
 This drives the expected sales amount per product, per store and in total for the company.
 As seen below, the input forms allows for 4-4-5 breakdown of weeks.
-You find an example of this type of model below.
+You will find an example of this type of model below.

 Purpose of Sales Planning by Week